lilyball/textmate-bundles/Tools/TerminalMate/ReadMe.markdown

 ## Known Issues

-1. Sending input after you close a terminal will crash TextMate.
-2. The iTerm Preferences window is in the “Window” menu, and not in the TextMate menu.
+1. The iTerm Preferences window is in the “Window” menu, and not in the TextMate menu.

 ## Download

 * [TerminalMate 0.1.2](TerminalMate-0.1.2.zip)

 ## News

+### 0.2
+* Sending input after you close a terminal will now not crash TextMate.

 ### 0.1.2
 * TerminalMate will now change directories to `TM_PROJECT_DIRECTORY` if it is set